The curriculum at Luckley ensures continuity and progression in the important years leading to GCSE and A level.

 Art, Business, Computer Science, Drama, Food Preparation & Nutrition, Geography, History, Music, Photography, Physical Education and Religious Studies.

 Since the humanities (History and Geography) are seen as facilitating subjects, we advise all pupils to consider taking at least one of these.

 Please note that the school may withdraw a subject if numbers are too few to make a course educationally effective.

 We offer over 20 subject choices at A level.

-Art (Fine Art), Biology, Chemistry, Classical Civilisation, Economics & Business, English Literature, Food Technology, Geography, History, ICT, Mathematics, Further Maths, Modern Languages (French, German & Spanish), Music, Philosophy & Ethics, Photography, Physical Education, Physics, Product Design (Textiles Technology), Psychology.
+Art (Fine Art), Biology, Chemistry, Computer Science, Drama and Theatre Studies, Economics B, English Literature, Geography, Graphics, History, Mathematics, Further Maths, Modern Languages (French, German & Spanish), Music, Philosophy & Ethics, Photography, Physical Education, Physics, Psychology.

 Students can choose from a variety of options, following a detailed discussion with the Head of Sixth Form to assist in their decision.
 Below are some examples of the most popular options: